algorandfoundation/docs/docs/get-details/indexer.md

 }
 ```

-The ledger data will include both Algo balance and if the account has any assets with their associated balances.
+The ledger data will include the Algo balance and any extra account information such as `created-apps`, `created-assets`, `apps-local-state`, and `assets` by default.
+This can be excluded using the `exclude` parameter.
 This call supports [Historical Data Searches](#historical-data-searches) with the `round` parameter which will return ledger data for the account at a specific round.

+# Search applications created by a specific account
+The `/accounts/{account-id}/created-apps` REST call allows for searching an account for all the applications it has created.

+# Search assets created by a specific account
+The `/accounts/{account-id}/created-assets` REST call allows for searching an account for all the assets it has created.

+# Search assets by a specific account
+The `/accounts/{account-id}/assets` REST call allows for searching an account for all the assets it has opted into.

+# Search applications local state by a specific account
+The `/accounts/{account-id}/apps-local-state` REST call allows for searching an account for all the applications local state it has.

 # Search transactions for a specific account
 The `/accounts/{account-id}/transactions` REST call provides a powerful mechanism for searching for specific transactions for a given account.